 Model Answer 3: [Agreement]

 Traffic congestion is perhaps a curse in many cities and it kills valuable time on the one hand and degrades people's overall productivity and economic progress on the other hand.
-Since the main reason for traffic gridlocks on the roads is the overwhelming number of people who commute daily, limiting it to to a reasonable extent is conceivably the best solution to curb the bad traffic.
+Since the main reason for traffic gridlocks on the roads is the overwhelming number of people who commute daily, limiting it to a reasonable extent is conceivably the best solution to curb the bad traffic.

 Admittedly, the government and city administration cannot ask citizens to stay indoors and arrange the "work from home" facility for every professional as making it a regulation would create confusion and discontent.
-Moreover, people need to get outside not only for their professional, shopping and educational needs but also to socialise and for entertainments.
+Moreover, people need to get outside not only for their professional, shopping and educational needs but also to socialise.
 Thus restricting people's need to commute daily seems like an unrealistic idea to many.

 However, there are ways to implement it without creating any confusion and dissatisfaction among citizens and curbing the traffic problems at the same time.
 Since we need to reduce the number of commuters and vehicles from the road, which is the only viable solution to traffic problems, we can sort out the professionals who can work from home and then distribute the facilities like shopping centres, parks and banks to all residential areas so that people can get them within walking distance.
 For instance, IT professionals, lawyers, bookkeepers, customer service representatives, instructors and similar other professionals do not need to travel to their office daily as they can execute most of their responsibilities from home with the help of technology.